-- Effective February 13, 2021 Pitkin County will adopt dial 2.0 and move into Level Yellow.
+- Effective February 13, 2021, Pitkin County adopted dial 2.0 and move into Level Yellow.

 - The inspection team is reaching out to approved applications from restaurants to set up an inspection appointment.

-- The Administrative Committee has also started to review applications from gyms/fitness centers and personal services.
-After the inspection team conducts restaurant inspections, approved applications from gyms/fitness center and personal services can expect someone from the inspection team to reach out and schedule an inspection.
+- The Administrative Committee has voted to roll out the 5 Star Certification Program among all three sectors at the same time once Pitkin County has eligible and passing metrics.
+Therefore, the Administrative Committee has also started to review applications from gyms/fitness centers and personal services.
+Approved applicants from gyms/fitness centers and personal services can expect someone from the inspection team to reach out and schedule an inspection.